Analogues of Morozov Theorem in characteristic p>0: Analogue and corollaries of Morozov's Theorem in characteristic Lg

-\begin{remark} To show Corollary \ref{cor_rad_p} one needs to combine Theorem \ref{parab_associé} with Proposition \ref{sat_inf_et_rad_p}.
-This in particular underlines that, when $k$ is of characteristic $p>0$, the $p$-radical of a Lie algebra that derives from a reductive $k$-group is really the good analogue of the nilradical of a semisimple Lie algebra in characteristic $0$.
-Nevertheless, a much simpler proof is possible, by making use of the exponential map as defined in \cite[Proposition 3.1]{Jea1}: by definition the $p$-radical of $N_{\mathfrak{g}}(\mathfrak{u})$ is a $p$-nil $p$-ideal.
-According to \cite[Proposition 3.1]{Jea1} the ideal $\mathfrak{u}$ can be integrated into a unipotent smooth connected subgroup $U\subseteq G$.
-By construction $U$ is normal in $N_G(U)_{\red}^0$ and this normal subgroup is thus necessarily contained into the unipotent radical of $N_G(U)^0_{\red}$, denoted by $V$.
-The inclusion being preserved by derivation, this leads to the following inclusion of Lie algebras $\mathfrak{u} \subseteq \mathfrak{v}$.
+\begin{remark} To show Corollary \ref{cor_p_elements_p_sup} one needs to combine Theorem \ref{Morozov_p_sup} with Proposition \ref{sat_inf_et_rad_p}.
+This in particular underlines that, when $k$ is of characteristic $p>0$, the $p$-radical of a Lie algebra that derives from a reductive $k$-group is indeed the good analogue of the nilradical of a semisimple Lie algebra in characteristic $0$.
+Nevertheless, a much simpler proof is possible, by making use of the exponential map as defined in \cite[Proposition 3.1]{JEA1}: by definition the $p$-radical of $N_{\mathfrak{g}}(\mathfrak{u})$ is a $p$-nil $p$-ideal.
+According to \cite[Proposition 3.1]{JEA1} the ideal $\mathfrak{u}$ can be integrated into a unipotent smooth connected subgroup $U\subseteq G$.
+By construction $U$ is normal in $N_G(U)_{\red}^0$ it is therefore necessarily contained into the unipotent radical of $N_G(U)^0_{\red}$, denoted by $V$.
+The inclusion being preserved by derivation, this leads to the inclusion of Lie algebras $\mathfrak{u} \subseteq \mathfrak{v}$.
 According to Lemma \ref{sat_inf_norm_groupe} the group $N_G(U)$ is infinitesimally saturated.
 The subgroups $V$ and $N_G(U)_{\red}^0$ are therefore normal in $N_G(U)$ (see \cite[Theorem 2.5]{BDP}).
 Thus $\mathfrak{v}$ is an ideal of $\Lie(N_G(U))$.
-As the normalisers $N_G(U)$ and $N_G(\mathfrak{u})$ are equal according to Lemma \ref{inclusion_normalisateurs_U_et_u}, we actually have shown that $\Lie(N_G(U)) = \Lie(N_{G}(\mathfrak{u})) = N_{\mathfrak{g}}(\mathfrak{u})$ (where the last equality is ensured by Lemma \ref{reminder_normaliser}).
-The Lie algebra of $V$ is therefore a $p$-nil $p$-ideal of $N_{\mathfrak{g}}(\mathfrak{u})$ (according to \cite[Lemma 2.12]{Jea1}).
-It is thus necessarily contained in $\rad_p(N_{\mathfrak{g}}(\mathfrak{u}))$ which is the Lie algebra $\mathfrak{u}$ itself by assumption.
+As the normalisers $N_G(U)$ and $N_G(\mathfrak{u})$ are equal (see Lemma \ref{inclusion_normalisateurs_U_et_u}), we actually have shown that $\Lie(N_G(U)) = \Lie(N_{G}(\mathfrak{u})) = N_{\mathfrak{g}}(\mathfrak{u})$ (where the last equality is ensured by Lemma \ref{reminder_normaliser}).
+The Lie algebra of $V$ is therefore a $p$-nil $p$-ideal of $N_{\mathfrak{g}}(\mathfrak{u})$ (see \cite[Lemma 2.12]{JEA1}).
+Hence it is necessarily contained in $\rad_p(N_{\mathfrak{g}}(\mathfrak{u}))$ which is the Lie algebra $\mathfrak{u}$ itself by assumption.
 In other words we have shown the equality $\mathfrak{u} = \mathfrak{v}$, whence the equality of the smooth connected groups $U$ and $V$ (by making use of \cite[II, \S5, 5.5]{DG}).
-As in the proof of Theorem \ref{parab_associé}, Veisfeiler--Borel--Tits Theorem (see \cite[corollaire 3.2]{TB}) allows us to conclude. \end{remark}
+As in the proof of Theorem \ref{Morozov_p_sup}, Veisfeiler--Borel--Tits Theorem (see \cite[Corollaire 3.2]{TB}) allows us to conclude. \end{remark}

-The proof of Corollary \ref{cor_parab_associé} is now immediate:
+The proof of Corollary \ref{cor_towers_p_sup} is now immediate: